Chatter Back End

 We would normally build for development without the --release

-flag, but due to the limited disk space on the AWS virtual host, cargo build
+flag, but due to the limited disk space on AWS virtual hosts, cargo build

 for debug version often runs out of space.
 The release version at least doesn’t keep debug symbols around.